GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 + `title` – the title of the journal
 + `trove_id` – the 'nla.obj' part of the fulltext_url, a unique identifier for the digital journal
 + `trove_url` – url of the journal's metadata record in Trove
++ `nla_digitised` – True/False indicates whether the journal is identified as being digitised by the NLA

 ### CSV formatted list of journals with OCRd text
-Harvested: 25 August 2019
+Harvested: 12 July 2020

-This file provides metadata of 720 digitised journals in Trove that have OCRd text for download.
+This file provides metadata of 397 digitised journals in Trove that have OCRd text for download.
 You can [download the CSV file](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.csv).
 You can also [browse a human-readable list](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.md).

+Note that, unlike previous harvests, this one excluded periodicals with the format 'government publication' – so the total amount harvested has decreased.
+Government publications are actually spread across both the books and journals zone, so I'm planning to do a separate harvest just for them.

 This file includes the following columns: